DeepakDahiya/chatwoot/README.md

 ### DigitalOcean 1-Click Kubernetes deployment

-Chatwoot now supports 1-Click deployment to DigitalOcean as a kubernetes app.
+DS Support now supports 1-Click deployment to DigitalOcean as a kubernetes app.

 <a href="https://marketplace.digitalocean.com/apps/chatwoot?refcode=f2238426a2a8" alt="Deploy to DigitalOcean">
   <img width="200" alt="Deploy to DO" src="https://www.deploytodo.com/do-btn-blue.svg"/>